For project managers, maintaining up-to-date product roadmaps can feel like an uphill battle.

-What Should be Included in a Product Roadmap
+What is in a Product Roadmap in Agile Development?

 Product roadmaps are both powerful communications tools and essential team planning tools.

-For leadership, business owners, and other stakeholders, the product roadmap provides at-a-glance insight into the development effort.
-It helps to ensure that the product vision is shared among the key players, that the vision is aligned with business goals, and that there is a common understanding of the features in development.
+- For leadership, business owners, and other stakeholders, the product roadmap provides at-a-glance insight into the development effort.
+It helps to ensure that the product vision is shared among the key players, the vision is aligned with other business goals, and there’s a common understanding of the features in development.

-For the development team, which spends much of its time focused on the minutia of individual features and bug fixes, the product roadmap helps maintain awareness of the larger picture and keeps the team moving in the direction of its near and long term objectives.
+- For the development team, which spends much of its time focused on the dozens of individual features and bug fixes, the agile product roadmap helps maintain awareness of the larger picture and keeps the team moving in the direction of its near and long-term objectives.

 While the specific elements of a product roadmap will vary slightly depending on the style of roadmap and the intended audience, common pieces of a product roadmap include:

 - Status – Roadmaps typically have some way to indicate the status of work at the feature or epic level.
-The status might simply indicate that the work is un-started, in progress, or complete, or it might give more information such as the percent complete or the number of story points remaining.
+The status might indicate that the work is un-started, in progress, or complete.
+It can also give further information such as the percent complete or the number of story points remaining.

 In ZenHub we track progress by either story points or issues complete.
 As you can see in the graphic below, the ZenHub date line acts like a "pace line" as you progress through your projects and epics.
 If the progress bar is to the left of the date line, the project is behind.
 If the progress bar is to the right of the date line the project is ahead.